sujal-suhaas/sujal-suhaas/README.md

 ## 🚀 About Me
 I am from Hyderabad, Telangana.

 I am currently pursuing BSc.
-Data Science and Applications course from IIT Madras.
+Data Science and Applications from IIT Madras.

 I like to learn new things about technology 💻 and AI 🤖.